 Loops also allow you to generate strings.
 It's a common task for web development.
 It's merely basic aggregation using interpolation or concatenation.

 One especially popular task among interviewers is to do a string reversal.
 There are lots of ways to solve it, but the most basic is by iterating each character.
-Have a look at how this function works:
+Take a look at how this function works:

 reverse('Hexlet'); // telxeH